iotivity/iotivity/Readme.scons.txt

 so you don't need to add it in command line each time.
 The build script will guide you to do that.)

-* 3. External libraries
-For Android and IOS build, most of the external libraries are provided as binary in oic-utilities project (https://oic-review.01.org/gerrit/oic-utilities).
-Please download it in the same directory as other IoTivity projects.
-If it's in different directory, an additional option (OIC_UITLS) will be required.
-The build command should be:
-      $ scons OIC_UITLS=<path to oic-utilities> [other options] [target]

-(Note: for convenience, you can also add it in environment variable.
-So you don't need to add this option in command line each time.) e.g.:
-      $ export OIC_UITLS=<path to oic-utilities project>

 === Build IoTivity project on Linux(Ubuntu) ===

 Generally, it's required to specify the target OS and target ARCH, that's to say